| Note: Large images and

 radius, commonly a triangular bone fragment, is displaced dorsally.
 It

 may be associated with dislocation of the radiocarpal joint.
+A chauffeur's or Hutchinson's

 fracture (Fig. 11.17) is an avulsion fracture of the distal radial